Skip to main

 • The first summer of the program is a hybrid semester, where students come to campus in late May for orientation but will learn online throughout the summer.
 Students will return in mid-August to finish the first summer semester.

-• Fall semester begins in late August and students will be required to be on campus to participate in class in the fall, spring, and summer terms.
+• Fall semester begins in late August and students will be required to be on campus to participate in class up to 4 days per week in the fall and spring semesters.

-• In the final two semesters (fall and spring of the second year), students will be placed in their final, full-time externship placements and will be required to return to campus only one time each semester for three to five days.
+• In the final two semesters (fall and spring of the second year), students will be placed in their final, full-time externship placements and will be required to return to campus one time per semester for a mandatory residency for 3 to 4 days.

 Accreditation Status